 Attire and Accessories

 Although wedding days tend to focus on the brides, we thought it was important to talk about the main man of the event!
-Grooms wedding attire is just as important as wedding dresses, even for elopements.
+Grooms’ wedding attire is just as important as wedding dresses, even for elopements.

 In fact, planning an elopement gives you the flexibility to wear something you really love or make a statement with your attire.
-Let’s dive into some tips and tricks you can incorporate on your wedding day outfit.
+Let’s dive into some tips and tricks you can incorporate into your wedding day outfit.

 Photo by Zoe Steindl Photo Featuring Jos.
 A. Bank Suit

-Finding the perfect grooms wedding attire comes with research and sticking to what you like to wear.
+Finding the perfect groom wedding attire comes with research and sticking to what you like to wear.
 A lot of grooms actually ask us, “what do grooms wear to weddings?
 Do the same rules apply for elopements?”

 While traditional weddings recommend a complete tuxedo, including a vest, bow tie, cuff links, and more, elopements don’t have such restrictions.
 You can wear a suit, a complete tuxedo, a nice blazer, or whatever you feel comfortable in.